What does GDPR change?

 Protecting our customers' data is fundamental to everything we do.
 To better understand our security practices, you can refer to our Security Pages:

 Xero has also completed a SOC 2 Type 2 report.
 The report covers the Trust Services Principles and Criteria for Security, Availability, and Confidentiality.
-SOC 2 audits are carried out by Ernst and Young, so it's an independent assessment of Xero's control environment against an internationally recognised assurance standard.
+SOC 2 audits are carried out by Ernst and Young, so it's an independent assessment of Xero's control environment against an internationally recognized assurance standard.
 You can request a copy of Xero’s SOC 2 report at https://www.xero.com/about/security/soc-report/.